 Georgia Dawson emphasized the importance of diversity and inclusion, both as a central pillar of a firm’s business strategy and as part of Environmental, Social, and Governance (ESG) initiatives.
 Mariana Herrero pointed out that the lack of women in leadership positions is a structural issue that firms need to address by identifying key performance indicators (KPIs) and implementing policies to drive change.

-Additionally, coaching and mentoring are vital.
+Georgia added that coaching and mentoring are vital.
 Partners should provide regular feedback—whether good or bad—to associates, ensuring that they feel heard and supported in their growth.
 Efficiency in how teams operate, including flexibility in office attendance, is also critical.
 As de los Heros noted, people generally enjoy going to the office, but the rigidity of a 5-day workweek is no longer necessary for productivity.